Comparing Ever-Glory International Group (EVK) and The Competition

 |-$676,875.00

-Ever-Glory International Group’s peers have higher revenue, but lower earnings than Ever-Glory International Group.
-Ever-Glory International Group is trading at a lower price-to-earnings ratio than its peers, indicating that it is currently more affordable than other companies in its industry.
+Ever-Glory International Group’s competitors have higher revenue, but lower earnings than Ever-Glory International Group.
+Ever-Glory International Group is trading at a lower price-to-earnings ratio than its competitors, indicating that it is currently more affordable than other companies in its industry.

+This table compares Ever-Glory International Group and its competitors’ net margins, return on equity and return on assets.

 Summary

-Ever-Glory International Group peers beat Ever-Glory International Group on 7 of the 10 factors compared.
+Ever-Glory International Group competitors beat Ever-Glory International Group on 7 of the 10 factors compared.

 About Ever-Glory International Group